How much does a Computer Science make in the United States?

 -

-Teaches courses in the discipline area of computer and information sciences.
-Develops and designs curriculum plans to foster student learning, stimulate class discussions, and ensures student engagement.
-Provides tutoring and academic counseling to students, maintains classes related records, and assesses student coursework.
-Collaborates and supports colleagues regarding research interests and co-curricular activities.
+Teaches courses in the discipline area of computer science.
+Develops and designs curriculum to foster student learning, stimulate class discussions, and ensure student engagement.
+Provides tutoring and academic counseling to students, maintains records, and assesses student coursework.
 Typically reports to a department head.
 Has a Master's degree or is a PhD candidate in the applicable field.
 Has experience and is qualified to teach at undergraduate level and possesses the qualifications to participate in research.
 View Instructor - Computer Science SalaryAlternate Job Titles:College Instructor - Computer Science, University Instructor - Computer Science, Instructor - Computer ScienceCategory : Education

 -